InfraLore/make_for_devops/chapters/08-advanced_make.md

 happen.
 But behind that simplicity, you've eliminated hundreds of lines of duplication.

-### Warning Signs You're Over-Engineering

-- You're using pattern rules for two targets (just write two targets)
-- Your functions have functions calling functions (flatten it)
-- New team members can't figure out what `make deploy-prod` does (too much indirection)
-- You're writing advanced features "because we might need this later" (YAGNI)
-- Your Makefile feels clever rather than clear

 Advanced features solve real problems, but only use them when duplication pain or failure risk exceeds the overhead of adding these features.
-That overhead is real: pattern rules make targets harder to trace, functions hide logic behind calls that require jumping to definitions, and secondary expansion adds a second evaluation pass that can confuse debugging.
+That overhead is
+real: pattern rules make targets harder to trace, functions hide logic behind calls that require jumping to definitions, and secondary expansion adds a second evaluation pass that can confuse debugging.

 \newpage
 ## Pattern Rules for Handling Multiple Environments